Here is a quick recap of industry related headlines over the last week:

-- We project a drop in wholesale prices this fall, as the US economy suffers through the effects of COVID-19 and due to a glut in supply.
+- We project a drop in wholesale prices this fall, as the US economy suffers through the effects of COVID-19.
+We anticipate that later this fall, wholesale prices will be approximately 5% lower than originally projected before the pandemic, due to a glut in supply and much weaker demand.
 Prices will start to recover in 2021 as the economy becomes stronger.

 - We also anticipate that older (>6-year-old), cheaper vehicles in average condition will not decline as much due to increased demand for these units.

 - Additionally, we project that newer (zero- to one-year old) models in good condition will retain their strength in the near future due to the continuous shortage of new inventory.

 Long-Term Projections (36-Month Residual Values, Fall of 2023)

 The effects of the pandemic will continue to be felt out to 36 months from now.
 We project that values will return to the pre-COVID-19 baseline as used supply will decline due to cuts in retail and fleet sales throughout the remainder of 2020 and into 2021.

 Wholesale Price Impact Under a Severe Recession Scenario

 In this scenario, we project a decrease in wholesale prices of up to 15% in early 2021, compared to a pre-COVID-19 baseline, with a slow recovery in the second half of the year.
 The effects of the pandemic and recession will still be impactful in 36 months, and we project a 10% market level decline of wholesale prices as compared to pre-COVID-19 projections for the second half of 2023.

 Used Retail Vertical